gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-a-package-json-file.md

 Notes:

  1. "name" must be a string longer than 1 character
- 2. "exports" must be a file path pattern that will match the pattern of "^\./".
+ 2. "exports" must be a file path pattern that will match the pattern of `"^\./"`
  3. "funding" must be a URI for the fund

-You really won't need most of these for most projects unless you are going to publish to yarn, npm or pnpm
+You really won't need most of these for most projects unless you are going to publish to yarn, npm or pnpm.

+The package.json file is essential for managing and installing packages.
+It lists the packages your project depends on, specifies the versions of a package that your project can use using semantic versioning rules, and makes your build reproducible, and therefore easier to share with other developers

+If you expect to create many package.json files, and intend to use `npm init`, you can customize the questions asked and fields created during the init process so all the package.json files contain a standard set of information.
+In your home directory, you can create a file called .npm-init.js to customize the npm init questionnaire.

+There are a number of these keys and properties that should be used in all or most package.json files, and I believe some are required.
+From the research I have done, there is no particular order required.

+"name":  This is the name of your package and it must be a string longer that 1 character in the double quotes.

+"keywords":  This is recommended, especially if you list your package on npmjs

+"version": The "version" in the package.json file is the version of the package.
+The "version" field in the package.json file must be in the form x.x.x and follow the semantic versioning guidelines

+"main": This the entry point filename for your program, library or application, usually app.js, index.js